valkey-io/valkey-rfc/VSS.md

 A query operation is a two step process.
 In the first step, a query is executed that generates a set of keys and distances.
 In the second step, that list of keys and distances is used to generate a response.

-The first step is performed in a background thread, while the second step must be performed by the mainthread.
+The first step is performed in a background thread, while the second step is performed by the mainthread.
 If a key produced by step 1 is mutated before step 2 is executed by the mainthread, the result of the query may not be consistent with the latest state of the keys.

+### Cluster Mode Operation

+In cluster mode, indexes are sharded just like data, meaning that each node maintains an index only for the keys that are present on that node.
+This means for that for data mutation operations, no cross-cluster communication is required, each node simply updates it's local index to reflect the mutation of the local key.

+Query operations are accepted by any node in the cluster and that node is responsible for broadcasting the query across the cluster and merging the results for delivery to the client.
+Cross-client communication uses gRPC and protobufs and does not require mainthread interaction.

+Similar to query operations, index metadata operations, i.e., `FT.CREATE` and `FT.DROPINDEX` are accepted by any node in the cluster and broadcast to every other node in the cluster using gRPC.
+Eventual consistency of index metadata amongst the cluster nodes is maintained through the use of the cluster bus.
+Periodically, a checksum of the index metadata is broadcast across the cluster such that inconsistent metadata can be detected and corrected.

+The `FT.INFO` command returns information only for the current node.

+## Current Restrictions

+- `FT.SEARCH` can not be executed within a LUA function.
+- `FT.SEARCH` assumes that READONLY has been specified, meaning that broadcasts across the cluster may select either primaries or replicas for each shard.
+- The RDB file format is not compatible with Redisearch
+- ACLs are not supported

 ### Commands